Table of contents

 Blue/green deployment features:

-• Parallel environment provisioning: Provisions blue and green environments simultaneously.
+- Parallel environment provisioning: Creates separate blue and green infrastructure environments through template deployments.

 Source: Google Cloud